nupplaphil/friendica/doc/en/developer/php-architecture.md

 This document defines what new PHP code in `src/` should look like.
 It is also the reference for Friendica's Domain-Driven Design building blocks — Entity, Factory, Repository, Collection — defined in §2 and the [Key Terms appendix](#key-terms).
+The [layered model](#target-architecture) section shows how these building blocks group into the four tiers `src/` is converging on.

 **Scope:** These rules apply to new classes and new methods.
 A small bug fix in legacy code does not require a full migration of the surrounding area.